 Points will be awarded for square foot costs that fall within an acceptable range as evaluated according to the Standards.
 Points may be awarded based upon deviation from the Authority's anticipated construction square foot cost.
 (For additional information refer to the Standards.)
+Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.

 % Deviation Points

-≤ negative 5% 6
+Between +/-5% 6

->-negative 5% and 3
+Between >5% and 10% or 3

-≤5%
+between <-5% and -10